masalha-alaa/name-classification-pytorch/README.md

 ## Introduction

 In this project I attempt to predict the language of origin of given human names, all written in English characters.
-The dataset is taken from [this GitHub repository](https://github.com/spro/practical-pytorch/tree/master/data/names), which tackles the same problem.
+The original dataset is taken from [this GitHub repository](https://github.com/spro/practical-pytorch/tree/master/data/names) (I made a few modifications on it), which tackles the same problem.
 Since I think there are some issues with the said repo, I decided to implement the project on my own from scratch.
 Here I present a quick overview of the project.
 For a complete walkthrough, including the code, please head to my notebook [name_classification_rnn.ipynb ](https://github.com/masalha-alaa/name-classification-pytorch/blob/master/name_classification_rnn.ipynb).

 ## Dataset